Open Concept Internet Reviews & Service Offerings

 Cap: 300 GB

-Open Concept Internet offers a residential DSL plan which comes with up to 6 MBPS download speeds and up to 1 MBPS upload speeds.
+Open Concept Internet offers a residential DSL plan which comes with up to 6 MBPS download speeds and up to 1 Mbps upload speeds.
 This plan is offered at a very large bandwidth usage cap of 300 gigabytes!
-However this plan is priced at a total of $40.00 per month.
-This price is vertainly way too high when compared to other prominent internet service providers.
-For example Worldline offers a residential DSL plan which comes with download speeds of up to 6 mbps at an unlimited bandwidth cap for only $29.95 per month.
+However, this plan is priced at a total of $40.00 per month.
+This price is certainly way too high when compared to other prominent internet service providers.
+For example, Worldline offers a residential DSL plan which comes with download speeds of up to 6 Mbps at an unlimited bandwidth cap for only $29.95 per month.
 This makes Open Concept Internet’s plan exceedingly expensive.
-Furthermore the difference between the unlimited plan and capped plans makes it even worse for Open Concept Internet.
+Furthermore, the difference between the unlimited plan and capped plans makes it even worse for Open Concept Internet.

-Now we noticed multiple short comings in the information being provided on Open Concept Internet’s website.
-First of all no mention was made in regards to the overage charges that they intend to implement under the circumstance someone goes over the 300 GB limit.
-Furthermore no mention was made towards the features that are included with this plan.
+Now we noticed multiple shortcomings in the information being provided on Open Concept Internet’s website.
+First of all, no mention was made in regards to the overage charges that they intend to implement under the circumstance someone goes over the 300 GB limit.
+Furthermore, no mention was made towards the features that are included in this plan.
 Perhaps the biggest and most important thing to notice is the fact that there are no terms and conditions, or fair usage policy provided on the website.
-This can leave anyone susceptible to surprise charges and conditions after they have opted in to Open Concept Internet services.
+This can leave anyone susceptible to surprise charges and conditions after they have opted for Open Concept Internet services.

 |Web Email Access:|

 |Online Chat Support:|